How do you know when your kids are learning if they are teaching themselves?

 Long Answer for Independent Learners

 When my two oldest hit high school, we opted to do some online homeschooling using the RonPaul Curriculum (RPC) including Chemistry, English 9 (Classic Biographies), and Business I for 9th grade.
-See our review of RPC here.
+See our review of RPC here and of the review of Ron Paul’s book The School Revolution.

 RPC’s curriculum promotes independent learners.
 Then, for our other classes that year, we chose a more traditional homeschooling approach – with books they used to teach themselves.